Ahmed-A-T/0x00-hello_world/0x02-functions_nested_loops/README.md

 * Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
 	* Prototype: void jack_bauer(void);
 	* You can listen to [this soundtrack](https://www.youtube.com/watch?v=btAfXqgMkPs)

+## 9. Learn your times table
+* Write a function that prints the 9 times table, starting with 0.
+	* Prototype: void times_table(void);
+	* Format: see example